flukadocker/F4D/README.md

 In this way, all docker commands can be issued as $USER.

-## Post installation steps for OS X
+## Post installation steps for macOS

 Install the latest XQuartz X server, and enable the ```Allow connections from network clients``` in the preferences.